 Whenever a Student Organization uses a space at Parkland College they need to reserve the room through 25Live.
-This will avoid any scheduling conflicts and will publicize your events on Parkland's website and student portal.
+This will avoid any scheduling conflicts and will publicize your events on Parkland's website.
 Advisors should submit an online request in 25live at least 10 business days prior to your event.
 The earlier you submit your request the more flexibility there is to resolve any scheduling conflicts.
-Student Life can assist with 25live reservations when requests are made following the guidelines set forth in this manual.